meedstrom/inline-anki/README.md

     5. Let me not become attached to beliefs I may not want.
     #+end_flashcard

-# Set-up
+## Set-up

 For set-up, please see [the user manual](doc/inline-anki.md) (also available as Info manual after installation, type `C-h i d m inline-anki`).

-# Why underlines?
+## Why underlines?

-Have you ever used underlines, other than as a novelty?
+Underlines are rare on the web for a reason: you easily mistake them for hyperlinks, especially if you're colorblind.

-They're rare on the web for a reason: you easily mistake them for hyperlinks, especially if you're colorblind.
+They're not even permitted in Markdown!

 Think of them as the handwriting equivalent of bold text.
 They belong on paper, not on a computer screen.

-Which makes them a natural choice for inline-anki.
+Which makes them an easy choice for inline-anki.
 Since nobody should be using them, it's free real estate.

 "But you break your own advice!"
 Hold your horses, I'm building up to it.
 The upside of underline is we get full control of how a cloze deletion should look!
 Here's how it looks in my Emacs: